beno/acts_as_favorite/README.markdown

 ### Testing

-ActsAsFavourite uses RSpec for its test coverage
+ActsAsFavorite uses RSpec for its test coverage

     rake spec